Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Introduction

-The iterative solution of poromechanics, decoupling flow and elasticity is a common technique and relies on suitable stabilization to ensure unconditional robustness with respect to the coupling strength~\cite{kim2011stability}; direct application of the iterative solver as preconditioner results in parameter robust linear solution~\cite{white2016block}.
-The most popular iterative solver is the fixed-stress split, built on the idea of consecutively solving the flow problem under fixed volumetric stress and followed by solving the elasticity problem with fixed pressure~\cite{settari1998coupled}.
-In the two- and three-field formulation, this physically-motivated scheme results in stabilization of the flow problem~\cite{kim2011stability}, while in the five-field formulation it simply results in a naive decoupling~\cite{ahmed2020adaptive,both2019gradient}, which being an alternative minimization is known to converge~\cite{both2022rate}.
-Problem-specific analysis has revealed potential to tune convergence properties by a careful choice and optimization of the correct stabilization~\cite{mikelic2013convergence,BothBorregalesNordbottenKumarRadu:2017,storvik2019optimization}.
-For the fully mixed formulation with its symmetric coupling of elasticity and flow, such problem-specific analysis has not yet been presented.
-We, however, highlight the study of other symmetric problems employing stabilization and in general advocating for (positive) stabilization~\cite{nuca2024splitting,brun2020iterative}, while intuitively a Schur-complement approach would instead suggest a (negative) destabilization.
+\answer{The iterative solution of poromechanics by decoupling flow and elasticity is a common solution strategy, both as a stand-alone fixed-point method~\cite{kim2011stability} and as the basis for parameter-robust preconditioning of Krylov subspace methods~\cite{white2016block}.
+The most widely used iterative coupling scheme is the fixed-stress split; we emphasize that alternative parameter-robust preconditioners have also been developed for specific discretizations, including the five-field formulation~\cite{baerland2017weakly}.
+The fixed-stress split is based on consecutively solving the flow problem at fixed volumetric stress and the elasticity problem at fixed pressure~\cite{settari1998coupled}.
+In its original setting of a two-field formulation (also true for three-field formulations), this physically motivated iteration requires a stabilization of the flow problem to ensure unconditional robustness when decoupling the underlying saddle-point structure~\cite{kim2011stability}.
+In contrast, for the five-field formulation, the iteration separates a block-symmetric coupling between stress and pressure variables.
+As a consequence, a naive decoupling of the two subphysics suffices and, in fact, coincides with the physical interpretation of the fixed-stress split~\cite{jayadharan2021domain,ahmed2020adaptive}, fixing the stress and pressure variables during respective flow and elasticity solves.
+In particular, the fixed-stress iteration can be identified with an alternating minimization scheme for the underlying variational principle~\cite{both2019gradient}, for which convergence follows from abstract minimization theory~\cite{both2022rate} in line with problem-specific analysis~\cite{jayadharan2021domain}.
+On the other hand, problem-specific analyses of the two- and three-field formulations have revealed potential to tune convergence properties through a careful choice and optimization of the explicitly employed stabilization~\cite{mikelic2013convergence,BothBorregalesNordbottenKumarRadu:2017,storvik2019optimization}.
+Yet, comparable analyses aimed at tuning convergence for the fully mixed formulation, with its symmetric elasticity--flow coupling, have not been presented.} We, however, highlight the study of other symmetric problems employing stabilization and in general advocating for (positive) stabilization~\cite{nuca2024splitting,brun2020iterative}, while intuitively a Schur-complement approach would instead suggest a (negative) destabilization.
 The latter idea has been successfully applied for an alternative fully dynamic poromechanics model with a symmetric coupling between displacement and flux variables~\cite{both2022iterative}, but not for the classical Biot equations.